-Labor Against Racism and War (formerly U.S. Labor Against the War) represents labor organizations who seek to build our labor movement toward international solidarity across borders, peaceful solutions to international disputes, public education on international issues, and the domestic impact and consequences of racism and militarism.
-The United States government has engaged in decades-long wars against the interest of the working class, while many poor and working people go without adequate healthcare, clean water, strong public schools, stable retirements, and good jobs in the richest country in the world.
+U.S. Labor Against Racism and War (USLARW, formerly U.S. Labor Against the War) represents labor organizations that seek to demilitarize our economy and build our labor movement toward international solidarity across borders.
+Solving disputes by diplomacy rather than war, respecting national sovereignty and the right of self-determination for all peoples, and public education on international issues and the domestic impact of racism and militarism are our principles.
+The United States government has engaged in decades-long wars against the interests of the working class, while many poor and working people go without adequate healthcare, clean water, strong public schools, stable retirements, and good union jobs in the richest country in the world.

 Militarism abroad also means militarism at home as working class neighborhoods face daily violence at the hands of militarized police.
 People of color, immigrants, and Native Americans are often targeted by militarized police, yet these issues are rarely talked about as an expansion of the military-industrial complex.
 The relationship between racist military campaigns abroad and racist military-style state violence against poor and working class communities is one struggle for our labor movement.